-BASEL, Switzerland (AP) — Roger Federer thinks he made mistakes this year by playing hurt but insists he is ready for a strong finish to his most difficult season.
+BASEL, Switzerland (AP) — Roger Federer thinks he made mistakes this year by playing when injured, but insists he is ready for a strong finish to his most difficult season.

 Ahead of his hometown Swiss Indoors tournament, Federer said he regretted playing matches with back problems at Indian Wells in March, and Hamburg and Gstaad in July.

 “With hindsight, I shouldn’t have done.
-They were errors,” said the seventh-ranked player, who has been one of the most durable players on the tour.
+They were errors,” said the now seventh-ranked Federer, who has been one of the most durable players on tour throughout his career.

-Still, Federer — who has a 36-13 record this season — was cautious when asked if he could repeat his title hat trick of 2011.
+Still, Federer — who has a relatively modest 36-13 season record — was cautious when asked if he could repeat his title hat trick of 2011.

 Federer, a five-time Swiss Indoors champion, opens Monday against 60th-ranked Frenchman Adrian Mannarino.